 Each year, Westbourne supports specific charities; usually an international, national and local organisation, which are chosen by the children.

-This year (2014-15) we are supporting one local, one national and one international charity:
+This year (2015-16) we are supporting one local, two national and one international charity:

-The Westbourne House Charity Cycle Challenge is open to riders 16+ and is perfect for the long distance cycling newbie, seasoned sportive riders and all those people up for a healthy challenge.
-Choose from the 32 mile fun route or the 65 mile standard route.
-The cost of entry is £25 or £30 on the day.
-All profits will go to the charities that the school is supporting this year (see below).
+The cost of entry is £25; all profits will go to the charities that the school is supporting this year.
 Additional fundraising is optional but would be very much appreciated, so the school has registered with 'Virgin Money Giving'.
 Click Virgin Money Giving for instructions on how to set up your own fundraising page.

 |Entries are via the British Cycling Federation (BCF) website and there is a small administration fee in addition to the event entry fee.
 The details that you enter on the BCF website are simply part of the registration process, and if you are new to the BCF you will probably choose the option "I'm new to British cycling and want to enter the event"|

 Please accept theWHCC Terms and Conditionsas a condition of entry so that we can keep everyone safe and happy on the day.

 Money raised from WHCC entries and Virgin Money Giving will be shared out between the charities at the end of the academic year.